zefang-liu/TPP-Embedding/README.md

 ## Citation

-If you find TPP-LLM-Embedding useful in your research, please cite our [papers](https://arxiv.org/abs/2410.14043):
+If you find TPP-Embedding useful in your research, please cite our [papers](https://arxiv.org/abs/2410.14043):

 ```bibtex
 @article{liu2024tppllmm,